-Join New Forest Navigation for two days and two nights back packing and wild camping on Dartmoor National Park.
+Join New Forest Navigation for two days and two nights back packing and wild camping.
 Over the weekend you will learn how to choose, use and pack equipment to go on your own wild camping adventures.
 The emphasis will be on developing a light weight and comfortable method of travel.

 How to choose safe and suitable wild camp sites.

 Camp comfortably, safely and with regard to the environment.

 Plan food menus, carry and cook light weight meals and snacks.

 Camp hygiene and safe water collection and purification techniques.

 Hill skills, safety and navigation techniques including route planning and low visibility navigation training.

 How to make the right clothing choices with advice on coping with wind, rain and the expected sun*!